CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/perform-gateway-installation.md

 title: "Perform Gateway Installation"
 linkTitle: "Perform Gateway Installation"
 description: "Information about installing {{% ctx %}} Gateway."
-weight: 20
+weight: 30
 ---

 # {{% param title %}}

-This guide describes how to install the Web Application Server.
-Please ensure that [Install Application Servers and Load Balancer][] has been completed before starting this installation.
+This guide describes how to install {{% ctx %}} Gateway on the Web Application Server.
+Please ensure that the [Flow Debugger installation][] has been completed before starting this installation.

 ## Perform Gateway Installation